Just-Moh-it/Pckd/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-# 🥰 Endnode
+# 🥰 Endnote

-Just one last thing, if you have reached this far, why not consider giving a star to the repo like [many amazing people](stargazers) already have.
-This keeps us going and we love to see that people like our projects, and motivates us to make more of these.
+Just one last thing, if you have reached this far, why not consider giving a star to the repo like [many incredible people](stargazers) already have.
+This keeps us going, and we love to see that people like our projects, and motivates us to make more of these.
 With that, thank you loads 😊🥰

 <p align="right">~ Mohit</p>